 Welcome to UBC Science!
-It’s a distinct honour to serve as the new Dean of such an extraordinary community of scholars.
+It’s a distinct honour to serve as Dean of such an extraordinary community of scholars.

-Since my arrival this fall from the College of Science at Texas A&M, it’s been a great pleasure to meet all the people that make the Faculty of Science, and UBC so special.
+Ultimately, it's our people that make the Faculty of Science, and UBC so special.
 The hallmarks of UBC Science are excellence and creativity, and both are realized in the cutting-edge research and innovative teaching carried out across our departments and institutes.

-My decision to come to UBC—and to Canada—was based on range of factors.
+My decision to come to UBC was based on range of factors.
 Ultimately it came down to top-tier opportunities in research, as well as UBC’s steadfast support for the transformation power of knowledge and education.
 As I learned more about UBC, and met more people, I was struck by the international scale and ambition of President Santa Ono’s vision for the university.
-Almost without exception, the researchers and students I talked to display a shared pride in the direction that UBC is taking.
+Almost without exception, the researchers and students I talked to displayed a shared pride in the direction that UBC is taking.